 Most shelters and veterinarians have a scanning device, and if the boys were lost without their collars, this is one way they could be identified.
 Of course, it’s important that the company monitoring your pet’s microchip has your current contact information.
 And ask your vet to check to see that your pet’s microchip is still working at his annual exam.

-The microchips also come with a tag for your dog’s collar.
+Microchips also have a tag for your pet’s collar.
 It has the phone number of the monitoring company as well as the unique identification number assigned to your dog’s device.
 Ty and Buster wear these tags on their collars with their ID tags so anyone who finds them knows they have a microchip.

 Nothing is more important than keeping Ty and Buster safe while we travel, and that’s why we’re prepared with three layers of protection.
-Their ID tags, lost dog posters, and microchips combine to cover any lost dog scenario and give us the highest chance of getting the boys back home safely.
+ID tags, lost pet posters, and microchips combine to cover any lost-dog scenario and give you the highest chance of recovering lost pets.